Michelle Ang

-Michelle Ang (born 17 October 1983) is a New Zealand actress.
-She has won various professional awards, including Best Actress at the New Zealand Film & Television Awards, while also having been nominated for an Emmy in the USA and a Logie in Australia.
+Michelle Ang (born 17 October 1983) is an actress, director and producer from New Zealand.
+Working mainly in film and television, she has won various professional accolades, including Best Actress at the New Zealand Film & Television Awards and Best Director at Show Me Shorts.
+Ang's acting work has also been nominated for a Primetime Emmy Award in the US and a Logie in Australia.

-On television, her notable roles have included Omega in Lucasfilm's Star Wars: The Bad Batch, Lori Lee in long-running Australian soap opera Neighbours, and Alex in Fear the Walking Dead: Flight 462.
+On television, her notable roles include Omega in Lucasfilm's Star Wars: The Bad Batch, Lori Lee in Australian soap opera Neighbours, and Alex in Fear the Walking Dead: Flight 462.

 On film, Ang has had leading and supporting roles in a range of dramas and comedies.
-As a supporting cast member in Hollywood productions, she has performed alongside actors such as Woody Harrelson, Kate Winslet, Martin Lawrence, Chiwetel Ejiofor, Gal Gadot and Aaron Paul.
-She has also worked for directors such as Steven Soderbergh, Jodie Foster and Jane Campion.
+As a supporting cast member in Hollywood movies, she has performed alongside actors such as Woody Harrelson, Kate Winslet, Martin Lawrence, Chiwetel Ejiofor, Gal Gadot, Mark Wahlberg and Aaron Paul.
+She has also worked for directors such as Steven Soderbergh, Jodie Foster, Shane Black and Jane Campion.

 In recent years, Ang's work has widened into directing and producing.
 She is a member of the Directors and Editors Guild of Aotearoa New Zealand (DEGANZ).
 She nurtures young talent in her industry, as a guest mentor for the charitable filmmaking project Day One, based in Auckland.
 Ang also runs her own media production company called A Grain Of Rice.